 Do you live with chronic pain and / or chronic fatigue?

-The Chronic Pain & Fatigue (CPF) Network is a small group of staff and PGRs within the university, all with personal experience of persistent pain and/or fatigue which adversely impacts our daily living.
+The Chronic Pain and Fatigue (CPF) Network is a small group of staff and PGRs within the university, all with personal experience of persistent pain and/or fatigue which adversely impacts our daily living.
 The aim of the Network is to campaign and influence change towards more inclusive working practices, raise awareness of “hidden” conditions/symptoms, and share practices in a safe environment to enable members to develop a personal toolkit for managing chronic pain and fatigue at work.

 Chronic pain and/or chronic fatigue are widely experienced by many people, yet poorly understood as health conditions.
 ‘Chronic’ in this context simply means ‘on-going’, without an easily predicted end point.
 The uncertainty associated with managing incurable pain and/or fatigue often triggers mental health issues including anxiety and depression.